gaois/terminologue/website/docs/intro.md

 ![Creating a new termbase in Terminologue.](/docs/intro02.png)

-If you are new to Terminologue, it is recommended that you select a template in the drop-down list, for example *Basic multilingual termbase*.
+If you are new to Terminologue, it is recommended that you select a template in the drop-down list, for example *Simple Bilingual Termbase*.
 Your termbase will come preconfigured with certain settings (which you can change any time later) as well as a few sample entries (which you can delete).

 Once your termbase has been created you can go to its homepage and from there to the editing interface.
 This is where you create and edit terminological entries.
 There is a list of entries on the left-hand side.
 You can delete the sample entries if you want, and you can create as many new entries as you want.
 There is no upper limit on the number of entries your termbase can contain.
-To edit an entry, click on it and it will appear on the space on the right hand-side.
+To open an entry, click on it and it will appear on the space on the right hand-side.

 ![Terminologue’s editing interface, showing the list of entries on the left and one entry open on the right.](/docs/intro03.png)

 What you see here is a formatted rendering of the entry.
 This is what the entry will look like if and when you decide to make your termbase public.
-To edit the entry, click the Edit button at the top.
+To edit the entry, click the *Edit* button at the top.
 Terminologue opens the entry for editing.

 ![An entry open for editing.](/docs/intro04.png)